Worshipful Company of Goldsmiths: History

 Established as a medieval guild for the goldsmith trade, the term hallmarking derives from precious metals being officially inspected and marked at Goldsmiths' Hall in the City of London.
 They were an influential guild, supplying more than 50 Lord Mayors of London.

-Its parish church of St John Zachary in Maiden Lane in Covent Garden was destroyed in the Great Fire of London in 1666.
+Its guild church of St John Zachary in Maiden Lane in Covent Garden was destroyed in the Great Fire of London in 1666.